Endomorphisms of quasi-projective varieties -- towards Zariski dense orbit and Kawaguchi-Silverman conjectures: Introduction

-\begin{ack} The first, second and fourth authors are supported by the President's scholarship, a Research Fellowship of NUS and an ARF of NUS; the third author is partially supported by the project ``Fatou'' ANR-17-CE40-0002-01.
-The authors would like to thank O.~Fujino, R.~V.~Gurjar and H.~Y.~Lin for very valuable discussions. \end{ack}
+\begin{ack} The first, second and fourth authors are supported by the President's scholarship, a Research Fellowship of NUS and ARF of NUS: A-8000020-00-00 and A-8002487-00-00; the third author is partially supported by the project ``Fatou'' ANR-17-CE40-0002-01.
+The authors would like to thank O.~Fujino, R.~V.~Gurjar, H.~Y.~Lin and Y.~Matsuzawa for very valuable discussions.
+The authors would also like to thank the referee for the very careful reading and suggestions to improve the paper. \end{ack}